 You must provide employees with proper training on how to use time tracking software.
 This will assure they’ll understand how to track their time correctly.
-This is no just about the initial setup.
+This is not just about the initial setup.
 Check in a few days after you have started.
 More doubts and questions may arise once your team starts using time tracking.
 You can even schedule a walkthrough of the software for your team at this phase.
 Making an FAQ and creating a specific policy for time tracking could also be important.
 The policy can be formulated by discussing the details with your employees.

 Follow up and Feedback

 Your employees are the most valuable asset of your business.
 Since they work with the finer details of your company every day, their feedback is vital for making healthy decisions and regulations.
 Keep an eye out to know how your employees are adjusting to time tracking.
 If they have any difficulties, concerns, or suggestions, make use of those to update your system.
 The more comfortable it is for them, the more reasonable it is that they will make good use of time tracking.
 Include your employees in the process while initially analyzing the time tracking data.
 This will be beneficial for both parties.
-Always encourage feedback about time tracking, and regularly ask employees about their feedback in meetings.
-When employees feel you consider their wellbeing and interests, they will be much more supportive of the technology.
+Always encourage feedback about time tracking and regularly ask employees about their input in meetings.
+When employees feel that you consider their wellbeing and interests, they will be much more supportive of the technology.

 You need to extend flexibility and openness throughout the whole initial phase.
 When you are trying out an employee time tracker, consider the initial learning curve and provide all the resources required to help your workers get started.

 Instead of testing the time tracking tool just by yourself, consider running a trial with a small team of workers to assess how they feel about it.
 Since they’ll be using it daily, they need to understand whether it’s straightforward to use and experience how it can be integrated into their workflow.
 If you implement a time tracker for a while and it just doesn’t suit your team’s requirements, you can switch it.